Throwback: Relive the action from the 2019 Sanya E-Prix

 Vergne took the chequered flag in first, with it quickly confirmed he would only receive a reprimand and keep his win, and was followed by Oliver Rowland in second and da Costa in third.

-SCHEDULE: Where, when and how to watch or stream the 2024 Shanghai E-Prix Rounds 11 & 12
+SCHEDULE: Where, when and how to watch or stream the 2026 Lianxin Sanya E-Prix, Round 11

-Follow the race LIVE and listen to full race commentary on web and in the Formula E app!
+Follow the race LIVE on web and in the Formula E app!

-Keep across Live Timing – which includes a real-time interactive track map and the ability to follow your favourite driver during every session of every E-Prix – plus highlights, detailed session reports.
+Keep across Live Timing – which includes a real-time interactive track map and the ability to follow your favourite driver during every session of every E-Prix – plus highlights, detailed session reports, exclusive interviews, all the standings and results as well as data, insight and reaction from trackside.